jakekgrog/NeuralNetwork/README.md

-# NeuralNetwork
+# Neural Network
-Neural Network for predicting XOR operations
+A simple Neural Network for predicting XOR operations in python

 Accuracy ~ 99.7%